 Challenges: Seriously off-track bushbash

 If you want to get away from it all and experience true solitude, look no further than Sundown National Park, big sister to Girraween.
-At four hours drive, it’s possible for a weekend trip at a squeeze for the motivated Brissie explorer.
+At four hours drive away, it’s possible for a weekend trip at a squeeze for the motivated Brissie Explorer.

 Make sure to leave no trace when remote camping.